 The two-win system involves your traditional head-to-head weekly matchup, with a second win awarded if your team posts a top-half point total that particular week.
 Assuming a 12-team league, you can earn a win by defeating your opponent and also by posting one of the six best point totals in a given week.

 90% of the time, if you finish above .500, you will make the playoffs.
 You can’t control your head-to-head matchup, but you can control how good your team is overall.

 If your weekly fantasy point total is in the top half of your league every week, that guarantees you can’t possibly be worse than 14-14.
 Let’s be real, you’re not going to lose every single head-to-head matchup.
 Adding a second win based on the league median helps ensure that the best six teams make the playoffs.

 Fantasy football is a game that inherently has a lot of luck and variance.
 We want to craft our rules to minimize the luck factor as much as possible.

 At the same time, we don’t want to just have it be raw total points over the course of a season because that removes so much of the excitement that comes from having a singular opponent and the weekly nature of the game.
 The two-win system threads the needle as well as possible.

 Roster Size and Starting Lineups

 Dynasty rosters will always be larger than redraft rosters.
-The only question you need to answer is to what extent?
-A common argument against deep rosters is it depletes the waiver wire.
+The only question you need to answer is how much larger?
+A common argument against deep rosters is they deplete the waiver wire.
 Since these are my optimal rules and settings, I can be candid about the fact that I think that’s a bunch of malarkey.